Abracadabra0x/nmap-cheat-sheet/README.md

 	-> nmap -v {target-ip} allow you to get more detailed information during the scan

  Scan multie Ip Adress

-    you can provid nmap with more then one ip adress just by adding a space -> nmap 127.0.0.1 128.1.2.3 192.168.1.1
+    	-> nmap 127.0.0.1 128.1.2.3 192.168.1.1

 Scan the SubNet (CIDIR)

      nmap 192.168.1.1/24

 Scan Ip Range

     -> nmap 192.168.1-10

 Scan A list of Ip Address

     -> nmap -iL filename.txt

  Exclued your target

     -> nmap 192.168.1.1/24 --exclude 192.168.1.5

     -> nmap 192.168.1.1/24 --excludefile filename.txt

  Show only the open ports

     -> nmap --open 192.168.1.1

-## How to do Fast Scan using nmap
+ How to do Fast Scan using nmap

     -> nmap -F {Ip Adress} -> only common port are check for

-## Os Detection with nmap
+ Os Detection with nmap

     -> nmap -O {Ip}